sing-group/seda/seda-docs/source/installation-and-configuration.rst

 .. figure:: images/installation/mac/4.png
    :align: center

-Finally, make double click again on the *run.command* file in order to run SEDA.
+Finally, make double click again on the *run-gui.command* file in order to run SEDA.
 When prompted, click the *Open* button to open SEDA.

 .. figure:: images/installation/mac/5.png
    :align: center

+Alternatively, open a terminal and run the ``run-cli.command`` script to run the SEDA CLI.

 See the :ref:`Mac OS Docker<mac_docker>` section to see how to install Docker for Mac and be able to use the operations requiring external software dependencies.